alexge50/Stacked/README.md

 # Stacked
-A simple esoteric programming language, inspired from brainfuck and assembly.
-The only data structure that can be used are stacks.
+A programming language made for fun, that uses aspects from brainfuck and assembly.
+Only stacks can be used.
 ## Syntax
 The syntax of ** Stacked ** is simple.
 It contains the following intructions:
 * `% <name>` - creates a new stacks with the name `<name>`